-VBM Domobar Junior HX Vibration Pump Tank Espresso Machine
+VBM Domobar Junior Espresso Machine with Heat Exchanger, Vibration Pump, Tank

 Enjoy a great latte or creamy cappuccino from a VBM Domobar Junior espresso machine.
 VBM calls it ‘Junior’ because of its smaller footprint for those customers who do not have the room nor space for their larger Super espresso machines.

 A little history… based on the great success of the VBM Domobar Super Heat Exchanger (a.k.a.
 HX) espresso machines in the USA since 2006, VBM has designed the VBM Domobar Junior HX in 2010 for those customers who need a smaller footprint.
 The VBM Domobar Junior HX offers the same

 - ability to extract espresso and steam milk at the same time, and

 - ability to change the pressure in the boiler which is a direct proportional relationship to the temperature.

 Please note that for VBM to offer a lower price when you compare to the Super machines, the following features are different mostly due to the smaller space available inside the machine

 - The VBM Domobar Junior’s footprint is smaller for those customers who have less space, but smaller size means less metal (lower cost).